eugenejw/lanyon/_posts/2017-08-31-Python-Data-Caching.md

 ---
 layout: post
-title: The two flashlight paradox and taking advantage of Python's GC when doing data stream caching
+title: The two flashlights paradox and taking advantage of Python's GC when doing data stream caching
 ---

 > When switched from the language with manual memory management, such as C or C++, to a garbage-collected language, your job as a programmer is made much easier by the fact that your objects are automatically reclaimed when you’re through with them.
 It seems almost like magic when you first experience it, it can easily lead to the impression that you don’t have to think about memory management, but this isn’t quite true.

--- quote from *Effective Java* by **Joshua Bloch**.
+-- quote from *Effective Java* by Joshua Bloch.

-Ignoring memory management in Python will probably not that often to lead you to situations where thing went very wrong -- However it still could.
-For example, passing tons of observer (recall) methods to observable objects, which do not explicitly destroy it(by nulling it out), when it became no longer needed.
+Ignoring memory management in Python will probably not that often lead you to situations where thing went very wrong -- However it still could.
+For example, continously passing observer (callback) methods to observable objects, without explicitly destroying it(by nulling it out), when callback became no longer needed.
 Overtime, the memory leak can happen.

-Keeping memory management in mind will help you gain edges when dealing with "big data" tasks.
+Keeping memory management in mind will help you gain edges when dealing with "bigger data" tasks.

 In this post, I am going to show you how to take the advantage of Garbage-Collection (GC) in Python.

 ## Stream Data Caching Problem
-Sometimes, when data stream comes, we want to store them and preserve their natural order, for example, we keep them in order of the timestamp the data arrives.
+Sometimes, when data stream comes, we want to store them and preserve their natural order, for example, we keep them in order of the timestamp.

 Putting them as data nodes in a LinkedList is the common and natual implementation.